Petrol, diesel prices unchanged across metros: Check fuel rates here

 Across the country as well, the price of the fuel largely remained unchanged on Wednesday but the retail rates varied depending on the level of local level taxes.
 The prices have remained unchanged since November 3 when the Centre and some states reduced duties on the fuel.

-Crude oil prices on Tuesday rose by Rs 14 to Rs 5,687 per barrel as participants widened their positions on a firm spot demand.
-On the Multi Commodity Exchange, crude oil for January delivery traded higher by Rs 14, or 0.25 per cent, to Rs 5,687 per barrel in 8,942 lots.
+Crude oil prices on Wednesday rose Rs 2 to Rs 5,685 per barrel as participants widened their positions on a firm spot demand.
+On the Multi Commodity Exchange, crude oil for the January delivery traded higher by Rs 2, or 0.04 per cent, to Rs 5,685 per barrel in 8,843 lots.